-Then, there is “negative conditioning.”
+There is also “negative conditioning.”
 This is a similar process, except that it involves drinking alcohol to cope with negative feelings.
 To continue with the above example, if you’ve had a stressful day, and you drink after work, the alcohol may relieve some of that stress temporarily.
 This can eventually lead to thoughts about alcohol when you feel stressed.

 When you try to cut back or quit drinking, these thoughts and associations can become especially apparent.
 And once any withdrawal symptoms have passed (if you quit cold-turkey for example), such triggers and cues can become one of the major forces pressuring you to relapse.
-Not acting on these thoughts may even lead to feelings of severe stress and anxiety.
-This is a major part of what is known as “alcohol cravings.”
+Not acting on these thoughts may even lead to feelings of severe stress and anxiety.2

 Why Can’t I Stop Thinking About Alcohol?